Current at 18 July 2023 (originally published 10 August 2020)

 However, not everything in life (or death) is that simple.

 - What if there are third parties to the proceedings involved?

 - Or an intergenerational family business that continues to run?

 Property proceedings cannot be commenced where one of the parties has already died.

-As Rachel Harkness wrote in her article here, s.
-79(8) of the Family Law Act 1975 gives the Family Court power to continue proceedings after a spouse passes away but this only applies after Family Court proceedings have already been commenced but before they are completed.
+Section 79(8) of the Family Law Act gives the Family Court power to continue proceedings after a spouse passes away but this only applies after Family Court proceedings have already been commenced but before they are completed.

 The wording of s.
 79(8) is relevant, as the subsection reads where “a party to the marriage dies”.